 I intend to explore the idea of experimenting further with dosage, both lower and higher.
 Moving forward, I have the view to get back to trying an MS Centre again for frequent top ups.
 My plan is to see if the 9 metre dive, perhaps twice a week, could help me to sustain and maintain the gains I have achieved at The Midlands Diving Chamber, diving at 2.4 ATA /14 metres.
 It's all a bit of a test at the moment, but I am fortunate to at the very least to have found something that can help to improve the quality of my life.

 Also mentioned above is a nutraceutical supplementation called Vedicinals-9.
 I had to make sure none of the ingredients interacted with my current Vitamins before I started taking it.
 And I was vigilant to check that any prescribed meds I was taking regularly were paused and/or reduced if needed.
 To be frank, I was skeptical about adding yet another supplement to my large number of Vitamins.
 But “Pre-clinical and clinical trial outcomes showed noticeable reductions in: fatigue, shortness of breath, hypoxia, sore throat, inflammation, myalgia, heart damage and overall viral clearance time.”
 And scientifically the ingredients on the bottle made sense to me, so, I thought, fine let's give this a go...
-I can confidently report back I felt I noticeable benefits and ordered some more.
+I can report I felt I noticeable benefits and ordered some more.
 Once again, I fully appreciate that not everyone reacts the same.
-Around the time I started Vedicinals, I began taking an oral contraceptive pill and changed my diet to predominantly organic.
+Around the time I started Vedicinals, I began taking an oral contraceptive pill and changed my diet to predominantly organic, so as always it's not easy to know what worked to alleviate symptoms.

 I cannot stress enough how important it has been for me to take a multi-pronged approach to manage this illness.
 And there is a reason why pacing is number 1 on the list.
 But I fully appreciate, that I am in extraordinarily lucky circumstances - pacing might be 'free' to do, but the time and dedication is not; I have a supportive partner and we do not yet have children, so despite the mental aspect of 'pacing' (which is hard to grasp!)
 I have been able to dedicate my entire time to mastering it.
 Plus, once again, it's not a cure.